CalStott/VPCs/vpc_notes.md

 ## How do VPCs help DevOps?

 VPCs help DevOps by **providing secure, customisable, and isolated network environments that support automated infrastructure and smooth CI/CD workflows**.
-They enable safe testing, efficient scaling, and controlled access, all of which are essential for reliable and agile DevOps practices.
+They enable safe testing, efficient scaling and controlled access, all of which are essential for reliable and agile DevOps practices.

 Some key points are:
 - **Automation** - Fully scriptable network setup as VPC configurations can be defined as code using Terraform or AWS CloudFormation
+- **Monitoring** - VPC flow logs and integrated monitoring e.g. AWS CloudWatch
 - **Isolation** - Safe testing and deployment environments
 - **Security** - Fine-grained access controls e.g. security groups
 - **Scalability** - Auto-scaling and elastic networking
-- **Observability** - VPC flow logs and integrated monitoring e.g. AWS CloudWatch
 - **Deployment Speed** - Fast provisioning and tear-down of environments

 ## Why did Amazon Web Services (AWS) introduce VPCs?